Justin J. McCarthy: Early life

-Justin McCarthy was born in Sayre, Pennsylvania, to Joseph and Delia (née Regan) McCarthy.
+Justin McCarthy was born on November 26, 1900, in Sayre, Pennsylvania, to Joseph and Delia (née Regan) McCarthy.
 He and his family later moved to Elizabeth, New Jersey, where he attended St. Mary of the Assumption School and Battin High School.
 He studied at Seton Hall University in South Orange, New Jersey, receiving a Bachelor of Arts degree (1923) and a Master of Arts degree (1925).
-McCarthy then furthered his studies in Rome at the Pontifical North American College and the Urban College of Propaganda.
+McCarthy then furthered his studies in Rome, residing at the Pontifical North American College while studying theology at the Urban College of Propaganda.

 Priesthood

-While in Rome, McCarthy was ordained to the priesthood on April 16, 1927.
+While in Rome, McCarthy was ordained to the priesthood for the Archdiocese of Newark in Rome by Cardinal Basilio Pompilj on April 16, 1927.
 He earned his Licentiate of Sacred Theology from the Urban College that year as well.

-Upon his return to New Jersey in 1927, McCarthy served as professor of sacred scripture and homiletics at Immaculate Conception Seminary at Seton Hall University.
+Upon his return to New Jersey in 1927, the archdiocese assigned McCarthy as professor of sacred scripture and homiletics at Immaculate Conception Seminary at Seton Hall University.
 In 1941, he was named as spiritual director and professor of ascetical theology.
-McCarthy was raised to the rank of a papal chamberlain in May 1941 and a domestic prelate in December 1949.
-In 1953, he was named pastor of Our Lady of Sorrows Parish in South Orange, New Jersey.
-He also served as director of the Priests' Eucharistic League and the Confraternity of Christian Doctrine (CCD).
+The Vatican raised McCarthy to the rank of a papal chamberlain in 1941 and a domestic prelate in 1949.
+In 1953, he was named pastor of Our Lady of Sorrows Parish in South Orange.
+He also served as director of the Priests' Eucharistic League and the Confraternity of Christian Doctrine (CCD) for the archdiocese.